zabulus/core/builds/install/arch-specific/win32/i18n_readme.txt

 good thing, but bloating the installer with large amounts of translated documentation is not desirable.

-The current version of InnoSetup - 4.2.7 - provides generic support for the following languages:
+The current version of InnoSetup used by Firebird 2.0 - 5.2.3 - provides
+generic support for the following languages:

-    Catalan, Czech, Dutch, French, German, Norwegian, Polish, PortugueseStd, Russian and Slovenian.
+	Basque, BrazilianPortuguese, Catalan, Czech, Danish, Dutch, Finnish, French, German, Hebrew, Hungarian, Italian, Norwegian, Polish, Portuguese, Russian, Slovak, Slovenian, and Spanish

 In addition, the InnoSetup user community has made other language packs available for download.
 See here for details: